Skip to content

 DIAGNOSIS & TESTS

-What tests will the healthcare provider use to tell if my child has osteosarcoma?
+There are several tests your healthcare provider may use to determine if your child has osteosarcoma:

-Biopsy: A biopsy is important because other malignant (cancerous) tumors and some infections can look like osteosarcoma on an X-ray.
-For the biopsy, a healthcare provider with training in the treatment of bone cancer takes a piece of the tumor from the bone, sometimes with a needle, sometimes through an incision.
-This piece of tissue is looked at under a microscope to see if the tumor is an osteosarcoma.
+• Biopsy: A biopsy is important because other malignant (cancerous) tumors and some infections can look like osteosarcoma on an X-ray.
+For the biopsy, a healthcare provider with training in the treatment of bone cancer takes a piece of the tumor from the bone They can sometimes do the biopsy with a needle.
+Other times, they will need to make an incision (a cut in the skin).
+The piece of tissue that is taken is looked at under a microscope to see if the tumor is an osteosarcoma.

 TREATMENT